A new method to retrieve the star formation history from white dwarf luminosity functions -- an application to the Gaia catalogue of nearby stars: Methods to Retrieve Star Formation History from a WD population

 \subsection{Star Formation History}

 By applying the set of basis functions to the fitting method as described in section \textsection\ref{sec:fitting}, because the set of pWDLFs is normalized the same way, the relative contribution translates to the relative SFH of the solar neighbourhood.
-The absolute normalization can be found by matching the reconstructed WDLF to the integrated number density of the input WDLF, and correct for the irregular bin size.
+The absolute normalization can be found by matching the reconstructed WDLF to the integrated number density of the input WDLF.
 We have found multiple phases of enhanced star formation using this novel method, these bursts and lulls are all in good agreement with previous works found using other methods and stellar populations~(see Fig.~\ref{fig:sfh_optimal} and the next section).
-We find a strong burst of star formation at $\sim$3\,Gyr, and some prominent enhanced star formation at $\sim$2, 4, 9 and 11\,Gyr~(see bottom panel of Fig.~\ref{fig:sfh_optimal})
+We can see a broad feature of star formation at $0-5$\,Gyr, and another one at $7-11$\,Gyr.
+There are some prominent bursty star formations, see a more in-depth analysis in the next subsection to assess the presence of these peaks.